Hackers News Hackers News

 The Stealthy Deno-Based Loader

-LeakNet uses a bring-your-own-runtime (BYOR) approach — instead of deploying a custom malicious binary that might trigger security tools, the attackers install the real, trusted Deno executable on the victim’s machine and use it to run harmful code.
+A technically sophisticated and particularly dangerous component of LeakNet’s updated toolkit is a previously undocumented loader built upon Deno, a legitimate JavaScript and TypeScript runtime widely used by developers.
+LeakNet employs a “bring-your-own-runtime” (BYOR) strategy: instead of deploying a custom malicious binary that might trigger security tools, the attackers install the authentic, trusted Deno executable on the victim’s machine, then leverage it to execute harmful code.

-Security teams should watch for jli.dll sideloading in the C:ProgramDataUSOShared directory, unusual PsExec activity, and unexpected outbound connections to S3 buckets.
+• Monitor for Anomalous Activity: Watch for signs of jli.dll sideloading in the C:ProgramDataUSOShared directory, unusual PsExec activity, and unexpected outbound connections, especially to S3 buckets.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.